Evidence Law PG (11444.1)

 This is an annotated version of the Uniform Evidence Law (UEL) legislation and is widely used by legal practitioners and in courts.
 It incorporates the Commonwealth, ACT, NSW, NT and Victorian Acts.

-Participation is expected for workshops as scheduled.
-Notices given in lectures and workshops will be deemed to be given to the whole class.
+Participation is expected for tutorials as scheduled.
+Notices given in lectures and tutorials will be deemed to be given to the whole class.

 Required IT skills

 This unit may involve online meetings in real-time using the Virtual Room in your UCLearn teaching site.
 The Virtual Room allows you to communicate in real-time with your lecturer and other students.
 To participate verbally, rather than just typing, you will need a microphone.
 For best audio quality we recommend a microphone and speaker headset.
 For more information and to test your computer, go to the Virtual Room in your UCLearn site and 'Join Course Room'.
 This will trigger a tutorial to help familiarise you with the functionality of the virtual room.

 Students will need to record and upload a short audio-visual recording for the moot assessment.
 This should be possible using a mobile phone or computer with audio-visual recording capacity.

 Work placement, internships or practicums